Care, Just a Click Away

 Field Study at UWMC-Montlake

-Key aspects of the testing process:
+Key aspects of the testing process

-Real-time, interview-like usability tasks were followed by immediate Q&A sessions
+Usability tasks followed by immediate Q&A sessions

 Initial User Testing